Knowledge Base

 When this option and policy is enabled, and the attendee has not accepted the event organizer’s GDPR policy, the attendee will not appear with any information at all.

-GDPR for Event organizer
+GDPR for event organizer

 The information that is collected within the system and the information that the organizers can export will remain the same, although for export: Attendees, sub-registration results & orders, we have added a new field to indicate, if the attendee have accepted your GDPR regulations or not.
 The data that is collected, exported or distributed is the organizers responsibility at all time.